dkrsk/dadbot-tea-ffmpeg/README.md

-# dadbpt-tea-ffmpeg
+# dadbot-tea-ffmpeg
-Discord musical bot on ffmpeg
+Discord musical bot running on ffmpeg

 ### **Based on outdated version of DiscordPy!
 Migration to the new version is not planned**